 Variant calling and filtering

 Following catalogue building, identified variants were filtered.
 Two datasets were created according to downstream analyses.
 The Stacks module populations and the software VCFTools v.
 0.1.16 (Danecek et al., 2011) were used to filter any SNPs that may reflect genotyping errors.
 Loci present in less than 60% of the individuals, and SNPs with more than 60% observed heterozygosity and less than 5% of the minor allele frequency (MAF) were removed from the data set.
 Sites that had more than 20% missing data or that significantly deviated from Hardy-Weinberg equilibrium (p-value < 0.05) were also excluded from the dataset.
-VCFTools was used to obtain the distribution of the mean depth of coverage per locus (DP) across all individuals and SNPs with less than 0.25X of the median depth (DP=10X) or more than 2X of the median depth (DP=80X) were removed.
+VCFTools was used to obtain the distribution of the mean depth of coverage per locus (DP) across all individuals, and SNPs with less than 0.25X of the median depth (DP=10X) or more than 2X of the median depth (DP=80X) were removed.
 This dataset was designated “all_snp” (Table S1).
-Since certain analyses can be impacted by linkage disequilibrium, a filter selecting only the SNP closest to the centre of each RAD locus, was applied using vcf_parser.py Python script (as of commit 0e96c2c, available at https://github.com/CoBiG2/RAD_Tools), resulting in the “one_snp” dataset (Table S1).
+Since certain analyses can be impacted by linkage disequilibrium, a filter selecting only the SNP closest to the centre of each RAD locus was applied using vcf_parser.py Python script (as of commit 0e96c2c, available at https://github.com/CoBiG2/RAD_Tools), resulting in the “one_snp” dataset (Table S1).
 PGDSpider v.
 2.1.1.5 (Lischer & Excoffier, 2012) was used to convert these datasets to appropriate file formats based on downstream analyses.

 Relatedness inference

 The GNU R package related v.
 1.0 (Pew et al., 2015), based on the algorithm by Wang 2011 as implemented in the COANCESTRY software , was used to estimate relatedness (r) between all pairs of individuals.
 The function compareestimators was applied to test the performance of different genomic relatedness estimators on simulated data.
-This function creates simulated pairs of individuals of known relationship degrees (e.g. parent-offspring, full-siblings) derived from the allele frequencies provided in the real dataset, and tests the correlation between observed and expected data.
-The Wang 2002 estimator was determined to perform best with our dataset. based on 1000 simulated pairs of each degree of relatedness.
+This function creates simulated pairs of individuals of known relationship (e.g. parent-offspring, full-siblings) derived from the allele frequencies provided in the real dataset, and tests the correlation between observed and expected data.
+The Wang 2002 estimator was determined to perform best with our dataset based on 1000 simulated pairs of each degree of relatedness.
 The coancestry function was then used to estimate r between pairs of individuals using a random subsample of 4000 SNPs.
 The accuracy of the chosen genomic estimator using ddRAD data was checked against kinship data collected in the field.

 Inbreeding avoidance though assortative mating